-Regina Mayor serves as KPMG’s Global and U.S. Head of Energy and Natural Resources.
+Regina Mayor serves as the Global Head of Energy.
 She is a recognized thought leader on the disruptive trends facing the various segments of the energy value chain – from the impact of millennial and baby boomers on gasoline consumption to the rapidly changing demands in the power generation segment.
 Regina brings over 25 years of experience delivering largescale business and technology changes to major energy companies around the world.

 Regina is an expert on energy trends and oil prices, frequently appearing on major TV news networks like Bloomberg, CNBC and Fox Business, and in top-tier business press including Reuters, Forbes, and The Wall Street Journal.